|Home | Calendar | Trans-Dales Trail 1 | Trans-Dales Trail 2 | Trans-Dales Trail 3 | Go walking with Underwood |

 3. (3.2km/2 miles) Turn left and walk along the road for about 400m (¼ mile) then go right through a gate and follow a track, which skirts the edge of Risby Park.
 At the bottom of a dip before Risby Park Farm notice a track to the right - you will use this on your return.
 Continue past the farm, after which the track becomes a metalled lane.
 You can now stride out with only the occasional farm vehicle to worry about.
 The lane dips down past Halfpenny Gate Cottages.
 Ignore the 'Beverley 20' sign - you will return that way, and continue along the lane straight towards Walkington.
 To your left is open, rolling Wolds countryside, whilst on the right is Risby Park with its woodland plantations.

 4. (5.4km/3¼ miles) On reaching the outskirts of Walkington turn right and walk along the lane towards the Church.
 Turn left either down Kirk Hill, or down through the churchyard, and you will come to the centre of this attractive village with three pubs, shops, and a large duck-pond.
 For the route back to Skidby you must return to the church and take the path along the side of the churchyard.
 Turn right at a 'Beverley 20' sign onto a path heading south between parallel fences.
 This leads into parkland and swings right up past Walkington Plantation to a track.
 Turn right here and this will bring you out onto the farm road at Halfpenny Cottages.
-Turn left and walk back along the road towards Risby Park Farm.
-Ignore the footpath sign pointing diagonally across the field on the left, as the landowner prefers walkers to follow a track around the perimeter.
+Turn left and walk back along the road towards Risby Park Farm where.

-6. (10km/6¼ miles - Cross over the road to the bridleway track opposite.
+6. (10.5km/6½ miles) Back along the road, take the bridleway opposite Folly Wood.
 As you top a rise, Skidby village and windmill come back into view.
 The track drops down into a gully to a gate leading into grassy area, once the site of an old quarry.
 Leave the track as it swings to the left and keep to a footpath along the bank on the right.
 This heads straight up to a gate and the main street in Skidby, opposite the church.
 Turn left there, to walk through the village, passing the Half Moon Inn, and go right at the road junction to return to the windmill.

 Along the Way

 Skidby Windmill dates from 1821, and is the only complete working example of an East Riding windmill in existence.
-Originally restored in1974, and further so in 2000-1 with the aid of Lottery funding, it is well worth a visit if time permits.
+Originally restored in 1974, and further so in 2000-1 with the aid of Lottery funding, it is well worth a visit if time permits.
 Skidby Mill is open from 10am to 5pm on Saturdays & Sundays throughout the year (also Wednesdays to Fridays in summer).
-Admission: £1.50, with reductions for children & OAPs.

 Gallows Hill - reputedly the site where sheep stealers were hanged at the time of Charles II.